zfchenUnique/DCL-Release/README.md

 ## To do list:
 More comprehensive features for temporal concepts
+- [ ] Shortlist evaluation
+- [ ] Projecting feature into collision domain for understanding
 - [ ] Models with learnt tube proposals
 - [ ] Models with learnt programs
 - [ ] Threshold for collision performance
 - [ ] More supervision info from QA

 ### Details for learning dynamic modeles in the latent space
 Step1, extract visual features for each target object and their collision features Step2, using a dynamic models to learn corresponding features